abound — to exist in large numbers or amounts; to be plentiful

 to exist in large numbers or amounts; to be plentiful

-Tropical fish abound in the vibrant coral reef waters
+Tropical fish abound around the colorful coral reef where the diver swims.

 Melodies abound from sky to ground with every sound!